-- GDP growth of 2% should be constrained as growth in personal consumption remains slow (approximately 2%).
-Personal income growth remains below longer term trends due to continued slack in labor markets. - Inflation is expected to remain muted through 2014.
-However, improvements in job growth will give room for the Fed to maintain the "tapering" of quantitative easing. - The yield on the ten year Treasury fell during the quarter from above 3% to approximately 2.75%.
-The continuation of the "taper" will put upward pressure on rates despite any short term "flight to quality" due to stock market volatility. - International economies will continue their slow recovery throughout 2014.
+- GDP growth should rebound from a dismal first quarter and settle in at a modest 2%.
+Growth is constrained as personal consumption remains constrained (approximately 2%).
+Personal income growth remains below longer term trends due to current slack in labor markets. - Inflation is expected to remain muted.
+However, some recent improvements in job growth will allow for the Fed to finish the "tapering" of quantitative easing. - The yield on the ten year Treasury fell during the quarter from above 3% to approximately 2.75%.
+Upward pressure on rates will appear despite any short term "flight to quality" due to an increase in stock market volatility. - International economies will continue their slow recovery throughout 2014.
 Both the European Central Bank and the Bank of Japan will continue with quantitative easing in attempts to spur GDP growth.
 The U.S. dollar will strengthen versus the euro and the yen due to the removal of Fed stimulus. - Growth in emerging markets will be higher than developed markets, even with slowing GDP growth in China.
 Consumers in emerging market countries continue to increase their percentage of global consumption.